 D. W. Zingg , Director of UTIAS, has expertise in high-fidelity aerodynamic shape optimization based on computational fluid dynamics (CFD) applied to the design of ultra-low-drag aircraft with reduced emissions.
-He is among the world leaders in this field, as evidenced by his prestigious Guggenheim Fellowship and CRC in Computational Aerodynamics and Environmentally Friendly Aircraft Design.
+He is among the world leaders in this field, as evidenced by his prestigious Guggenheim Fellowship and Canada Research Chair in Computational Aerodynamics and Environmentally Friendly Aircraft Design.

-P. Lavoie Associate Director of the Centre for Research in Sustainable Aviation, is internationally known for his work in active flow control and experimental fluid mechanics.
-His current work is focused on the development and implementation of active flow control systems for the purpose of reducing skin friction and pressure drag in aviation, for which he has received an ERA.
+P. Lavoie, Associate Director of the Centre for Research in Sustainable Aviation, is internationally known for his work in active flow control and experimental fluid mechanics.
+His current work is focused on the development and implementation of active flow control systems for the purpose of reducing skin friction and pressure drag in aviation, for which he has received an Early Researcher’s Award (ERA).

 A. Ekmekci is an expert in experimental fluid dynamics.
 Her research group conducts investigations in flow-structure interactions, unsteady flow dynamics, and flow control with an emphasis on the reduction of drag and suppression of flow-induced noise and vibration.

 C. P. T. Groth is a theoretical and computational fluid dynamicist and a leading expert in finite-volume schemes for compressible, non-reacting, reactive, and non-equilibrium flows methods.
 His research focuses on the development of high-order, parallel, adaptive mesh refinement techniques for complex flows.

 O. L. Gülder has been working since 1977 in the areas of alternative fuels for aviation, effects of fuel composition on pollutant and soot formation in combustion, emissions measurements, high pressure combustion, laminar and turbulent flames and non-intrusive combustion diagnostics.